Many Places of Mackinac Island: Friendship’s Altar

 The picturesque Arch Rock, for example, is a natural limestone arch that today stands nearly 150 feet above Lake Huron.
-But some 7,500 years ago during a period of higher lake levels, Arch Rock was at water level.
+Some 7,500 years ago during a period of high water, Arch Rock was at water level.
 And it probably wasn’t even an arch at that point.
 The popular spot for sightseers likely was created by waves smashing into the island, again and again, eroding softer parts of the shore and hollowing out the center of the arch.
-The limestone that remained created a killer selfie spot!
+The limestone that remained created a killer Mackinac Island selfie spot!

 Not all of Mackinac Island’s geologic features are still visible today.
-For one, the 100-foot high Mackinac Falls that connected Lakes Michigan and Huron millennia ago now sits submerged under about 110 feet of water about a mile east of present-day Mackinac Island.
+For one, the 100-foot high Mackinac Falls that connected Lakes Michigan and Huron thousands of years ago now sits submerged under about 110 feet of water about a mile east of Arch Rock.

 Several thousand years ago, as the surrounding high water gradually retreated to its current level, much of the land around Friendship’s Altar was washed away.
 But because the limestone was strong enough to withstand the waves as the lake level diminished, the chunk of rock now known as Friendship’s Altar remains.